AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Character Options

+- Player characters begin this adventure at level 3.
-The dominant races of Wildemount are **dwarves**, **elves**, **halflings**, and **humans**.
+- The dominant races of Wildemount are **dwarves**, **elves**, **halflings**, and **humans**.

-All the races, classes, and backgrounds from the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) are available for this campaign.
+- All the races, classes, and backgrounds from the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) are available for this campaign.

-Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.
+- Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.

-No evil characters.
+- No evil characters.

 ## What the Characters Know